Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Abstract

 \section{Abstract}

 Two-dimensional moir{\'e} materials provide a highly tunable platform to investigate strongly correlated electronic states.
 Such emergent many-body phenomena can be optically probed in moir{\'e} systems created by stacking two layers of transition metal dichalcogenide semiconductors: optically injected excitons can interact with itinerant carriers occupying narrow moir{\'e} bands to form exciton-polarons sensitive to strong correlations.
-Here, we investigate the many-body interactions between excitons and a Fermi sea that is spatially pinned by the moir{\'e} superlattice of a molybdenum diselenide (MoSe$¬_2$) / tungsten diselenide (WSe$¬_2$) twisted hetero-bilayer.
+Here, we investigate the behavior of excitons dressed by a Fermi sea localised by the moir{\'e} superlattice of a molybdenum diselenide (MoSe$¬_2$) / tungsten diselenide (WSe$¬_2$) twisted hetero-bilayer.
 At a multitude of fractional fillings of the moir{\'e} lattice, we observe ordering of both electrons and holes into stable correlated electronic states.
-Magneto-optical measurements reveal extraordinary Zeeman splittings of the exciton-polarons due to exchange interactions between holes in the correlated phases, with a maximum close to the correlated state at one hole per site.
+Magneto-optical measurements reveal extraordinary Zeeman splittings of the exciton-polarons due to exchange interactions in the correlated hole phases, with a maximum close to the correlated state at one hole per site.
 The temperature dependence of the Zeeman splitting reveals antiferromagnetic ordering of the correlated holes across a wide range of fractional fillings.
-Our results illustrate the nature of excitons interacting with a spatially pinned Fermi sea and provide robust evidence for strongly correlated electronic states in MoSe$¬_2$/WSe$¬_2$ hetero-bilayers, unveiling the rich potential of this platform for investigations of Fermi-Hubbard and Bose-Hubbard physics.
+Our results illustrate the nature of exciton-polarons in the presence of strongly correlated electronic states and reveal the rich potential of the MoSe$¬_2$/WSe$¬_2$ platform for investigations of Fermi-Hubbard and Bose-Hubbard physics.